nokinger/serverTest/source/crossdev/profiling.rst

 Profiling with Valgrind
 ***********************

 Valgrind is an instrumentation framework for building dynamic analysis tools.
-It comes with a set of tools each of which performs some kind of debugging, profiling, or similar task that helps you improve your programs.
+It comes with a set of tools, each of which performs some kind of debugging, profiling, or similar task that helps you improve your programs.
 All programs provided by the valgrind framework are called via ``valgrind --tool=<TOOL>``.
 Some of them, like memcheck, can be used within a ``Continuous Integration`` setup.
-More information about that can be found here :ref:`valgrind_jenkins`.
+More information about that can be found here: :ref:`valgrind_jenkins`.
-The most often important tools and in this project used tools are
+The most frequently used tools in this project are:

 1. **Memcheck** is a memory error detector, which helps you to make your programs, particularly those written in C and C++, more correct.
 2. **Callgrind** is a call-graph generating cache profiler.
 It helps you make your programs run faster.